DiscoveryDNA/map_motif/README.md

 ## About

 This repository houses code that maps TFBS onto alignments.
 The purpose is to identify where TFBS are in an alignment.
-There are currently three ways in which to map, 1. the `map+motif.py` script that can be implemented in command line.
-2. `motif_scoring_and_extraction.ipynb` that is a jupyter notebook of the script for interactive coding and visualization 3.
-The `D3_vis` portion, which is a working project to visualize TFBS interactively in the browser.
+There are currently three aspects of the code, located in  `/code` directory.

+1. the `map+motif.py` script that can be implemented in command line.
+2. `motif_scoring_and_extraction.ipynb` that is a jupyter notebook of the script for interactive coding and visualization
+3. The `/D3_vis` portion, which is a working project to visualize TFBS interactively in the browser.

 ### `map_motif.py`